 Researchers to Follow:

 - Dr. Datis Kharrazian has done great research on autoimmunity and how diet and lifestyle can help.
-He also has wonderful research showing how environmental pollutants may be to blame (E.g., this article and many others).
+He also has wonderful research showing how common environmental pollutants may be to blame (E.g., this article and many others).

 - Dr. Valter Longo from the USC Longevity Institute has some pretty exciting findings about the benefits of fasting, but the best part is that he has figured out how we can get the benefits of fasting while still getting to eat quite a bit.
 His book, The Longevity Diet, summarizes his research on the Fast-Mimicking Diet (FMD).